tintin305/Space-Debris-Tracker/Notes.md

 ## Getting through the ionosphere

+It will be useful to take some info from [here](https://elib.dlr.de/110661/1/Initial%20Detection%20and%20Tracking%20of%20Objects%20in%20Low%20Earth%20Orbit.pdf), on page 9 and before it talks about the right frequency windows that allow for transmission of EM waves.

 Info from [here](http://www.met.nps.edu/~psguest/EMEO_online/module3/module_3_2b.html)

 There are limits to the frequencies that can be transmitted through the atmosphere+ionosphere.
 Below 5 MHz the radio waves are not transmitted because they are reflected by the ionosphere; above 30 GHz, the electromagnetic waves are absorbed by water vapour and carbon dioxide in the atmosphere.